Erik Mobärg

 Erik Mobärg (born 23 June 1997) is a Swedish freestyle skier who competes in ski cross.
-He is competing for Edsåsdalens SLK as of 2016.
-Erik started competing in ski cross at the age of 13.

-Also called X ski or ski cross, ski cross was born in the late 1990s in the United States and was created for the first Winter X Games.
-Ski cross is a fairly new sport that became an Olympic sport at the winter Olympic games 2010 in Vancouver.
+He represented Sweden at the 2018, 2022, and 2026 Winter Olympics.

 Early life

 Erik was born in Undersåker at the foot of the mountain.
 With easy access to Åre and the big mountains, it was obvious that skiing would become a big part of his life.
 With a lot of snow each winter and ten pairs of skis/snowboards, the choice was easy.
 Before ski cross became a great part of Erik's life, he devoted himself to football, gymnastics, cross-country skiing, and alpine skiing.

-He grew up with his mom, dad, younger brother, and sister.
-The whole family ski and enjoy the outdoor way of life.
-Erik's younger brother, David Mobärg, is also a ski cross athlete on the same level.
+Erik's younger brother, David, is also a ski cross athlete on the same level.
 Erik explains that they can push each other as they both train and compete with each other.
-Their little sister, Linnea Mobärg, is also getting her mind into ski cross and is already showing good results.
+Their little sister, Linnea, is also a freestyle skier competing in ski cross.
 Erik's parents have always been supportive of him.

 Professional career

 Erik has been skiing his whole life but did not specify any special event until the age of 16 when he attended a Swedish ski high school (Åre Skidgymnasium).
-Starting with different sports created the physical foundation he is standing on now.
-Football, gymnastics, cross country, free skiing, and jibbing.
-Together with skateboarding and biking in the summer.
+His experience playing football, gymnastics, cross country, free skiing, and jibbing as well as skateboarding and biking in the summer contributed to his skiing foundation.

 Erik is competing for Edsåsdalens SLK as of 2016 and the European national team.
 Erik attends Åre High School, which is one of the most prestigious skiing high schools in Sweden.

 The main motivator of Erik is to keep on growing in everything he does.
 He strives to be the best that he can possibly become.
 Skiing is something he loves to do, and the training allows him to become better and better at skiing.